stefenphelps/stefenphelps.com/src/pages/blog/lazy-loading-images-on-hubspot.md

 ---
-title: 'Lazy Loading Images on HubSpot'
+title: "Lazy Loading Images on HubSpot"
-description: 'Images are almost always the #1 reason for a slow website.
-Even if all of your images are optimized and sized correctly, they can still cause performance issues'
+description: "Images are almost always the #1 reason for a slow website.
+Even if all of your images are optimized and sized correctly, they can still cause performance issues"
-publishDate: '2018-02-07'
+publishDate: "2018-02-07"
 categories:
-  - 'how-to'
+  - "how-to"
-  - 'hubspot'
+  - "hubspot"
-heroImage: '/images/lazy-loading-images-hubspot-blog-2.webp'
+heroImage: "/images/lazy-loading-images-hubspot-blog-2.webp"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 **\*UPDATE: HubSpot now supports the native `loading` attribute in images making this blog post obsolete.**